pauliaxz/Car-modelling-tutorial/README.md

 # Car-modelling-tutorial
 Files for car modelling tutorial.
+PDF and renderer presets.